WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta6/index.md

 ## Updating

-There is no OS change for this release so you do not need to flash your Meadow board, but do make sure you're running b6.0 if you haven't already updated.
+There is no OS change for this release so you do not need to flash your Meadow board, but make sure you're running b6.0 if you haven't already updated.

-There are new  new nuget packages, a new Meadow CLI and new Visual Studio extensions.
+There are new nuget packages, a new Meadow CLI and new Visual Studio extensions.

 Start by installing the latest version of the CLI (v0.15.1) by running: